ShivrajMohite/Video-Editing-App/README.md

     <strong>Resolution:</strong> The paid API restricted its usage in the project.
 Therefore, the background removal feature could not be fully implemented.
   </li>
   <li>
-    <strong>API Reference:</strong> I attempted to integrate the Unscreen API for background removal.
+    <strong>API Reference:</strong> I attempted to integrate the <strong>Unscreen API</strong> for background removal.
 However, due to its paid nature, it was not feasible to include it in the project.
 You can refer to the API documentation here <a href="https://vercel.com/">vercel</a>.
   </li>
 </ul>